-Located in popular onsen resort Shiobara by the Hokigawa river in Tochigi, Yumori Tanakaya has eight different free-flowing natural hot spring baths which include a cypress bath, and an outdoor mixed onsen.
+Located in the popular onsen resort Shiobara by the Hokigawa River in Tochigi, Yumori Tanakaya has eight different free-flowing natural hot spring baths which include a cypress bath, and an outdoor mixed onsen.

 The cypress onsen overflows with water directly from the source and offers unblocked scenery of the ravine, available from 06:00 to 19:20 and gender-segregated between 15:00 and 19:20.

-Guests can also reserve this as a private onsen for 45 minutes at JPY2,200 (USD17) with the reception starting from 19:30.
+Guests can also reserve this as a private onsen for 45 minutes at JPY2,200 (USD17) with the reception starting at 19:30.

 Train from Tokyo > JR Nasushiobara > shuttle to Yumori Tanakaya

 - From Tokyo station, board Shinkansen Nasuno Exp. to JR Nasushiobara station